fbpx

 Overview

-Nerves are the body’s communication wiring system that transmits messages between the brain and the rest of the body.
-A few nerves convey messages from the brain to muscles to make the body move.
-Different nerves carry messages about a factor of pressure, pain, or temperature from the body to the brain.
-Numerous tiny fibers are bundled within each nerve to transmit the message.
-There is an external layer that insulates and protects the nerves from damage.
+Nerve injuries can be complex – to understand them fully it is important to understand the anatomy of nerves: Nerves are the body’s communication wiring system that transmit messages between the brain and the rest of the body.
+Groups of nerves convey messages from the brain to muscles to make the body move.
+Other bundles of nerves carry messages (or signals) about a factor of pressure, pain, or temperature from the body to the brain.
+Numerous tiny fibers are bundled within each nerve to transmit each message.
+There is an external layer that insulates and protects nerves from damage.

 Symptoms

-The symptoms of a nerve injury can be diverse based upon the nerve-damaged, the kind of injury, and the seriousness of the nerve injury.
-Few may include:
+The symptoms of a nerve injury can be diverse based upon the nerve damaged, the kind of injury, and the severity of the nerve injury.
+A few symptoms may include:

-Numbness: Few nerves only communicate sensation, so a nerve injury to these nerves would cause some measure of numbness.
+Numbness: Certain nerves only communicate sensation, so a nerve injury to these nerves would cause a sensation of numbness (or absence of feeling).

-Pain: This is often a possible symptom after nerve injury.
+Nerve Pain: This is often a possible symptom after a nerve injury.
 The feeling of pain after a nerve injury can occur at any place along the path of the nerve, but usually, it is at the injury site.
+Nerve pain is often described differently than bone or muscle pain: Instead of soreness or aching, you may feel shooting or burning pain with a nerve injury.

-An illustration of a nerve injury that can repeat is carpal tunnel disorder.
-Carpal tunnel disorder happens when the middle-nerve has much pressure on it as it crosses the wrist.
-The sign of numbness in hand, intense pain in the wrist, pain in hand, pain in the forearm, or weakness (especially in the thumb) can be apparent.
-The indication of carpal tunnel disorder can be intermittent, or if severe, then can happen constantly.
+A good example of a nerve injury that is repetitive in nature is carpal tunnel disorder.
+Carpal tunnel disorder happens when the middle-nerve has too much pressure placed on it as it crosses the wrist.
+Signs of carpal tunnel can include numbness in the affected hand, intense pain in the wrist, burning or shooting pain in the hand or forearm, or weakness (especially in the thumb).
+The symptoms of carpal tunnel disorder can be intermittent, or, if severe, can happen constantly.

 Causes

-Nerves can get damage by an intense amount of pressure, by a deep cut, or by extended stretching.
-Carpal tunnel condition is an example of an issue that emerges from an excess of pressure on the middle-nerve on the hand.
-Carpal tunnel condition can harm the middle-nerve gradually after some time, or, on account of injury to space, it can occur more rapidly.
+Nerves can get damaged by an intense amount of pressure, a traumatic injury such as a deep cut, or by extended stretching.
+Carpal tunnel condition is a good example of a nerve injury that emerges from an excess of pressure on the middle-nerve of the hand.
+Carpal tunnel condition can harm the middle-nerve gradually over time or can occur more rapidly.

 Treatment